fredriknystrom/ResumePortfolio/portfolioProject/image_app/README.md

 - **Dynamic Color Scale Modification:** Users can easily switch their images to grayscale, redscale, greenscale, bluescale, or apply a custom color scale, providing versatility in visual presentation.
 - **Aspect Ratio Preservation:** Incorporates an intelligent resizing feature that adjusts the width of an image while maintaining its aspect ratio, avoiding distortion.
 - **Custom Color Selection:** Offers a color picker for those choosing the custom color scale option, enabling precise and personalized color adjustments.
+- **Blurring Adjustment:** Users can adjust the blur intensity from 0% to 100% using a slider, enabling subtle softening or significant smoothing of images instantly.
 - **Format Conversion:** Allows users to select their preferred output format between JPEG and PNG.
 - **Real-time Preview and Download:** After processing, the application displays a preview of the modified image, which can be downloaded in the chosen format and dimensions.